 - The Convention embeds in its Article 21 the requirement for Parties to report to the COP, through the Secretariat, on the measures they have taken to implement the provisions of the Convention, on the effectiveness of these measures, and the possible challenges in meeting the objectives of the Convention.
-76.3% of the parties have submitted their first national reports, due by 31 December 2019. - The Convention sets up a process for the evaluation of its effectiveness in Article 22. the COP is tasked with this evaluation, beginning no later than six years after the date of entry into force of the Convention and periodically thereafter.
+89% of the parties have submitted their first full national reports, due by 31 December 2021. - The Convention sets up a process for the evaluation of its effectiveness in Article 22.
+The COP is tasked with this evaluation, beginning no later than six years after the date of entry into force of the Convention and periodically thereafter.
 The evaluation will be conducted based on available scientific, environmental, technical, financial, and economic information. - Some articles of the Convention have requirements for the COP to monitor specific issues.
-For example, the Convention calls for a periodic review of the financial mechanism, the first of which took place in 2019 at COP3. - Finally, if the COP decides additional action is required to address mercury, it can use a variety of options, including adding or adjusting annexes or providing guidance on technical issues.
+For example, the Convention calls for a periodic review of the financial mechanism, the first of which took place in 2019 at COP3.

+Finally, if the COP decides additional action is required to address mercury, it can use a variety of options, including amending the text of the Convention, adding or adjusting annexes or providing guidance on technical issues.